BirthdayResearch/jellyfishsdk/packages/api-jsonrpc/README.md

 ## Development & Testing

-As all RPC interfacing is implemented in `jellyfish-core`, this package development & testing only focus on the [JSON-RPC 1.0](https://www.jsonrpc.org/specification_v1) specification implementation.
+As all RPC interfacing is implemented in `api-core`, this package development & testing only focus on the [JSON-RPC 1.0](https://www.jsonrpc.org/specification_v1) specification implementation.